jcofer555/unraid_scripts_and_guides/scripts/public_vm_backup.md

 vm3
 "

-# Owner and group for backup files
+# Owner for backup files
 backup_owner="jcofer555"

         #### DON'T CHANGE ANYTHING BELOW HERE UNLESS YOU KNOW WHAT YOU ARE DOING ####